 At Dynatrace we embrace Everything as Code, starting with our own culture and processes, in which we use a wide variety of tools that allow teams to keep as much as possible codified.
 We went from managing five EC2 instances in 2011 to around 1,000 in 2017.
 It was clear that in order to be successful in a changing digital world we needed to transition to using code for our operations instead of just doing it manually.

 These tools and principles helped us build our SaaS solution in the Amazon Web Services (AWS) cloud.
-Now, we believe that operations should be as automated as possible and this has led to significantly lower downtime and our teams can put more focus creating fires that we can prepare for, instead of putting them out after they happen.
+Now, we believe that operations should be as automated as possible and this has led to significantly lower downtime.
+Now our teams can put more focus creating fires that we can prepare for, instead of putting them out after they happen.

 Many of our principles are based on Autonomous Cloud Management (ACM) which is a methodology built around Everything as Code.
 It focuses on transforming from DevOps to NoOps, as well as automation and leveraging code for automated deployments and configuration management of the OneAgent, ActiveGate, and Managed Clusters.
 But we don’t just stop at automated monitoring – we also offer the tools to codify automated performance quality gates into your pipelines using Keptn Pitometer.